mediadrop/mediadrop/doc/install/index.rst

 setup correctly.
 Please feel free to ask questions and submit solutions via our `community forums <http://getmediacore.com/>`_.

 If this is your development machine, you're good to go.
-There are lots of really cool features when debug mode is on (set in the ini config), like interactive web-based debugging when an exception occurs.
-You can view the entire stack trace, with local variables and their values, and even execute code in any context of the trace.
-Also, if you have ipython installed, try calling ``mediacore.ipython()()`` at some point in your code; it'll act as a breakpoint where it opens an ipython shell with the local scope for you to play with.

 Further Steps for Production